Reaction: methyl-CoM + CoB = CoM-S-S-CoB + methane

 Comments: This enzyme catalyses the final step in methanogenesis, the biological production of methane.
 This important anaerobic process is carried out only by methanogenic archaea.
 The enzyme can also function in reverse, for anaerobic oxidation of methane.
 The enzyme requires the hydroporphinoid nickel complex coenzyme F430.
 Highly specific for coenzyme B with a heptanoyl chain; ethyl CoM and difluoromethyl CoM are poor substrates.
 The sulfide sulfur can be replaced by selenium but not by oxygen.

-Links to other databases: BRENDA, EXPASY, KEGG, Metacyc, PDB, UM-BBD, CAS registry number:
+Links to other databases: BRENDA, EAWAG-BBD, EXPASY, KEGG, Metacyc, PDB, CAS registry number:

 1. Bobik, T.A., Olson, K.D., Noll, K.M. and Wolfe, R.S.
 Evidence that the heterodisulfide of coenzyme-M and 7-mercaptanoylthreonine phosphate is a product of the methylreductase reaction in Methanobacterium.
 Biochem.
 Biophys.
 Res.
 Commun.
 149 (1987) 455-460.
 [PMID: 3122735]